 Job applications for Sixteen year olds can be found at your local mall or shopping center.
 For example, TJX is the owner of Marshalls, HomeGoods, AJ Wright and TJ Max and they often hire teens.
 Stores will be hiring for Christmas soon.
 This is a great opportunity to find part time jobs for students.
 Other job opportunities are in libraries, fast food, amusement parks and more.
-This is a list of places that have employment openings for teens.
+This is a list of some places that have employment openings for teens.
 For more employers that hire at your age, check here: Jobs by Age.

 Casey’s General Stores